DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 The next agent full prompt is provided as input to the caller that is requesting a custom context.

+Between the context query system prompt and the next agent full prompt, the text '=== Next Agent Full Prompt ===' will appear as its own line.
+Between the next agent full prompt and the codebase summary, the text '=== Codebase Summary
+===' will appear.

 The codebase summary will contain the following files:

 + the full file for the top level .gitignore, build.sh, Cargo.toml, LLMInstructions.md, and UserSpecification.md